mohabhassan/NightFall/docs/scriptfuncs.md

 For GET requests, user_data is simply passed to the handle script.

-For POST requests, user_data is json-parsed and used as the HTTP POST request body.
+For POST requests, user_data is json-parsed (via [json_stringify](scriptfuncs.md#json_stringify)) and used as the HTTP POST request body.
 It's also passed to the handle script.

 See [api_client.md](api_client.md) for client api configuration settings and more info.